-We distinguish between two optimization strategies to train the compression model.
-First, is \textit{direct optimization} corresponding to the DVIB objective in \eqref{eq:vanillavib}, except we replace the CE with the standard KD loss~\cite{origdistill} to approximate $I(Z;Y)$.
-Second is \textit{indirect optimization} and describes HD with the objective:
+The encoder is deployed at the sender, the decoder at the receiver, and the entropy model is shared.
+We distinguish between two optimization strategies to train the bottleneck’s compression model.
+First, is \textit{direct optimization} corresponding to the DVIB objective in \eqref{eq:vanillavib}, except we replace the CE with the standard KD loss~\cite{origdistill} to estimate $I(Z;Y)$.
+The second is \textit{indirect optimization} and describes HD with the objective: